peterjc/thapbi-pict/docs/examples/soil_nematodes/overview.rst

 ===================

 The high level summary is that all the samples have high coverage, much higher than most of the examples we have used.
+The coverage also varies between samples - making a fractional minimum abundance threshold attractive here.
 There is minimal off target signal (from the other primer sets), and the no template blanks have lower yields.
 The read counts in the blanks are high, but happily do not appear to contain nematode sequence.

 Per-marker yield
 ----------------